 Food is only part of the equation when it comes to helping your dog lose weight.
 A sedentary lifestyle can often be the cause of weight gain in dogs.
 Hence, exercise is important to promote healthy weight loss.

 - Increasing your dog’s range of motion is easy and can be very beneficial to an overweight dog.

-- A 10 minute longer walk or 20 more minutes of play time each day also means you will be spending more time with your pet, and a few more litters can be as good for your health as they are for theirs!
+- A 10-minute long walk or 20 more minutes of playtime each day also means you will be spending more time with your pet, and a few more litters can be as good for your health as they are for theirs!